How To Ship Bulk Ore Carriers

 Accurately factor in all port charges, including pilotage, mooring, and handling fees.

-Obtain comprehensive cargo insurance to cover all potential risks.
+Obtain cargo insurance to cover all potential risks.
 Shipping International offers various insurance options.

 Identify potential risks such as cargo damage, delays, and legal issues.
-Develop and implement robust mitigation strategies to minimize these risks.
+Develop and implement robust mitigation strategies to minimise these risks.

 Detailed Cost Breakdown